How to run successful teams when technology has completely changed the game.

 - What is workforce management forecasting?

 Workforce forecasting is a crucial part of workforce planning.
 It’s also a key feature of any great workforce management system.
 The short answer is, it involves predicting your staffing needs to meet demand at any given time.
 This helps you deliver the best service to your customer and avoid costly overstaffing or unneeded overtime.

 The longer answer?
-It involves taking into account a range of demand signals like historical sales data and foot traffic, the weather, and major events to forecast labor demand in the future.
-This helps you create a work schedule with staff coverage and operating costs at the best possible level.
+It involves taking into account a range of demand signals like historical sales data and foot traffic, the weather, and major events to forecast labour demand in the future.
+This helps you create a work roster with staff coverage and operating costs at the best possible level.
 Workforce management software can do this with minimum fuss and maximum accuracy for the best result.

 - What is workforce management scheduling?